chingiz/exfsa/README.md

 ### Run the `exfsa` script

-This will rename the assets with place them in the appropriate folders.
+This will rename the assets and place them in the appropriate folders.

 ```
 $ exfsa